chitsuenchan/Mobile-and-API-QA/README.md

-# Mobile and API Testing Challenge
+# Mobile and API Testing

 **Table of Contents**
 - [Introduction](#introduction)